Market Overview: How Conversational AI Platforms Are Leveraging LLMs

 Teneo

-Teneo have announced their OpenAI Connector to enable chatbot builders to connect your AI assistants to a GPT-model of your choice and from there use the functionalities within your chatbot.
-These include: response variations, using GPT as a fallback, and summarization of conversations for human handover.
-Finally, one of the more novel solutions Teneo is offering, is using GPT for sentiment analysis of conversations.
+Teneo have announced their OpenAI Connector to enable chatbot builders to connect their AI Assistants to a GPT model of their choice and from there use the functionalities within their chatbot.

 A summary of the features so far…